Emersonian Literary Society records

 - Records Books

-The records were created by the Emersonian Literary Society and subsequently housed in the searchable stacks before being transferred to ASC.
+The records were created by the Emersonian Literary Society and subsequently housed in the searchable stacks before being transferred to the Archives and Special Collections.

 Transferred from Purdue Libraries searchable stacks, date unknown.